CHS Donates $102,000 to Great Plains Food Bank

 The Kindred third grade class recently received backpacks from CHS.
 They are shown on the steps of the North Dakota Heritage Center in Bismarck, N.D.

 Here at CHS Dakota Plains Ag, we enthusiastically participate in the annual CHS Country Operations Harvest for Hunger program, which has provided more than 7.5 million meals since 2011.
 We encourage you to help us in this effort by contributing cash, grain, and canned/fresh foods for the Harvest for Hunger drive.
+Contact one of our locations to find out how you can participate in the next CHS Harvest for Hunger drive by contributing cash, grain, and canned/fresh foods.
 Your donations will help feed people in need right here in the communities we serve.